Gertkeno/Gertkeno.github.io/portfolio/10_intro.md

 ----------------------------

 In my free time I crochet blankets, ponchos, and scarfs for my friends and family.
-I prefer to make colorful flat images for these and I use to print out an image, draw a grid and stitch marks over it.
+I prefer to make colorful flat images for these, previously I would print out an image, draw a grid and stitch marks over it.
 This took a lot of counting and other work I would like done by computers.
 This was also a great excuse to use [Zig](https://ziglang.org) a programming language I love!

 [Crochet Helper Github.](https://github.com/Gertkeno/crochet_helper)